Benji19967/unibe_applied_optimization/aopt-exercise10/readme.txt

 ## Active set method for convex quadratic problem (0.75 pt)

-Done by:
+Done by: Beñat Solaegui

 ## ”Phase I” method for initial feasible point (0.25 pt)

-Done by:
+Done by: Horacio Lisdero

+Solved by running the algorithm described in the lecture slides.
+Use matrixcalc.org and Wolfram Alpha for the calculations.

 ## ”Big M” method for initial feasible point (Bonus 0.5 pt)

-Done by:
+Done by: Horacio Lisdero

+Solved by running the algorithm described in the lecture slides.
+Use matrixcalc.org and Wolfram Alpha for the calculations.

 ## Programming (1 pt)